 “You should have gotten 100% of everything right the whole time Miki.
 How dare you.”
 It’s SO easy to find fault and complain about what people didn’t get and the things I lacked and I certainly admit wholeheartedly that I don’t have it all.
 No question.
 And yes, you can make a bulleted list of every misstep I’ve ever made (go for it), but what I am calling all of this is an opportunity to learn and grow.

-I then realized that I’m not the best suited for the operational CEO duties nor was it my passion to do so, so after 12 years of thinking about and working on THINX (my twin sis and I came up with the idea in 2005), I officially stepped down as CEO.
-And proudly.
-My favorite saying is “iteration is perfection” and this is simply part of the iterative process of growing a business.
+After 12 years of thinking about and working on THINX (my twin sis and I came up with the idea in 2005), I officially transitioned out as CEO.
+Part of it could be that I was ready to move onto my next adventure and spend QT with my newborn baby.
+Part of it was I gave up control too early (and learned that when real money’s involved, it becomes a different game.)
+My favorite saying is “iteration is perfection” and this is simply part of the iterative process of growing a business and learning from it.
 My head is high.

-All this to say: what an incredible ride this has been so far.
+All this to say: what an incredible ride this has been.
 The highs are high and lows are low, a veritable roller coaster.
-I have been blessed with so many lessons and learnings that I will take with me for the rest of my life, and I really cannot be more grateful.
+I have truly been blessed with so many lessons and learnings that I will take with me for the rest of my life, and I really cannot be more grateful.

-Thanks for hearing me out and being a part of this journey, as messy as it often can be.
+Thanks for hearing me out and being a part of this journey.

 Ps.
 Probs a good time to share my favorite quote by Teddy Roosevelt: